 Children have the opportunity, of purchasing books through the school at a reduced rate.
 This offer is available several times a year.

-Chairperson: Maao Vaireka, Principal: Neil Sainsbury Staff Representative: Judy Benseman Board Members: Fenella Heeley, Bashier Esbach, Ursula Walker, Jeremy Adrian, Amy Ririnui - Board Secretary.
+Chairperson: Maao Vaireka, Principal: Andrea Scanlan, Staff Representative: Kelly Layton, Board Members: Fenella Heeley, Bashier Esbach, Livingston Tauaneai, Keil Joseph, Jeremy Adrian, Amy Ririnui - Board Secretary.

 There are many occasions when money is brought to school for stationery, trips, visits, or other activities.
 It is appreciated if the following procedures could be observed when money is taken to the Office: